Challenger Brand Definition, Criteria, and 8 Disruptive Examples

 1. Market Position

-A challenger brand is not a market leader or a niche.
-It is a brand that is far from being number one, but possesses the ambition and determination to challenge the established ways.
+A challenger brand is neither a market leader nor a niche player.
+While it may not rank as number one, it possesses the ambition and determination to challenge the status quo.

 2. Mindset

 The most crucial criterion that defines a challenger brand is mindset.
 A challenger brand is ambitious but aware that ambition alone is not enough to disrupt an industry.
-It adopts a specific attitude, believes in its ideas, and is prepared to take action and be bold and different to gain brand exposure and get where it wants to be.
+It adopts a specific attitude, believes in its ideas, and is prepared to take bold and different actions to gain brand exposure and get where it wants to be.

 3. Success Rate